gmazoyer/looking-glass/docs/juniper.md

-# Looking Glass: Juniper JunOS configuration and tips.
+# Looking Glass: Juniper JUNOS configuration and tips.

-Juniper JunOS support is rather straightforward with JunOS versions from the last decade and afterwards.
+Juniper JUNOS support is rather straightforward with JUNOS versions from the last decade and afterwards.

 ## Security and user access